-In November of 2019, BLACKPINK’s Ddu-du Ddu-du became the first Kpop group music video to hit 1 billion views on YouTube.
-They were able to get to 1 billion views on YouTube in just a little under 17 months!
-It is currently the most-viewed Kpop music video by a Korean group on YouTube.
+In November 2019, BLACKPINK’s Ddu-du Ddu-du became the first K-pop group music video to hit 1 billion views on YouTube.
+It is currently a Korean group’s most-viewed K-pop music video on YouTube.

 PSY – GENTLEMAN

 If people thought PSY’s Gangnam Style was just a one-hit-wonder, PSY was able to prove them wrong with Gentleman.
 In October of 2016, Gentleman passed 1 billion views on YouTube.
-When it was first released in 2013, it was the most viewed music video that year.
+It was first released in 2013 and was the most-viewed music video.

 BTS – DNA

 BTS’s music video for “DNA” is a colorful and creative visual feast.
 The video starts with the seven members of BTS standing in a row, each sporting a different vibrant outfit.
 As the camera pans out, we see they’re standing in front of a grating, slowly filling up with water.
 The water begins to rise, and the members float with it, their hair and clothes billowing in slow motion.
 It’s a visually stunning scene, made even more impressive because it was all filmed in one continuous shot.
 The members are forced to climb onto each other’s shoulders as the water rises, creating a human pyramid.
 The video ends with the members reaching for the sky; their hands joined together in unity.
 It’s a powerful, moving image that perfectly captures the song’s message.